pressable/pressable-cache-management/README.md

 === Pressable Cache Management Change log ===

+= Version 4.2.0 (June 22, 2023) =

+ * Changed the location for mu-plugins used to flush cache when Woo product is updated via API

 = Version 4.1.0 (June 22, 2023) =

  * Fixed issue double function deceleration